CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Cupcake Liner Owl

-A Little Pinch of Perfect designed a project that’s a piece of cake even for the littlest hatchlings.
+A Little Pinch of Perfect designed a Halloween project that’s a piece of cake even for the littlest hatchlings.
 With minimal cutting required, it’s a hoot for kids of all ages.

-What you need: standard and mini cupcake liners; orange, brown and black construction paper; scissors; glue stick; brown pen or marker; googly eyes
+What you need: Standard and mini cupcake liners; orange, brown and black construction paper; scissors; glue stick; brown pen or marker; googly eyes

 How to make it: Cut out a paper branch from brown paper, and a half moon out of a standard cupcake liner.
 Help your kiddo glue the branch and liners to a black sheet of paper, creating your owl.
 Then, glue the googly eyes and have your tot use the brown marker to decorate the owl.